Home

 Why Are Triangles Useful?

-In theory, solving ray and triangle intersections is not all that difficult.
-What makes the ray-triangle intersection complex is the multitude of different cases that we must account for.
-Writing a robust routine that handles all these cases quickly and efficiently can be tricky.
-For this reason, the topic has been the subject of much research and debate in the CG community.
-It is also generally one of the most critical routines in a ray-tracer.
-In this lesson, we will stick to the basic techniques and foundations upon which more advanced methods are built.
+In theory, solving ray and triangle intersections is not overly difficult.
+However, the complexity of ray-triangle intersection arises from the multitude of different cases that must be accounted for.
+Writing a routine that handles all these cases while being both robust and fast can be challenging.
+For this reason, the topic has been extensively researched and debated within the computer graphics community.
+It is also generally considered one of the most critical routines in a ray-tracer (and I will explain why shortly).

 Geometric Primitives

 A geometric primitive represents a 3D object in a rendering program.
-For example, suppose we want to represent a sphere.
-In that case, we can define it by the position of its center and its radius as explained in the previous lesson.
-Complex objects, similarly, can be modeled by more complex geometric primitives like polygons, NURBS or Bezier patches, subdivision surfaces, etc. Each one of them is useful for representing certain types of 3D objects.
-For example, NURBS are suitable for objects with smooth surfaces.
-Polygons, on the other hand, are helpful for geometric shapes like buildings.
-A triangle is not a geometry type of its own.
-It is rather a subset of the polygon primitive type.
-We will see in a later lesson that a polygonal object is easily convertible into triangles.
+For instance, to represent a sphere, we can define it by the position of its center and its radius, as explained in the previous lesson.
+Similarly, complex objects can be modeled by more complex geometric primitives such as polygons, NURBS or Bezier patches, subdivision surfaces, etc. Each one is useful for representing certain types of 3D objects.
+For example, NURBS are suitable for objects with smooth surfaces, while polygons are useful for geometric shapes like buildings.
+A triangle is not a distinct geometry type but rather a subset of the polygon primitive type.
+We will learn in a later lesson that a polygonal object is easily convertible into triangles.

 Why Do We Like Triangles so Much?